 The state of New Jersey has fired another salvo in its attempt to sink Spectra Energy’s proposal to expand its Texas Eastern Transmission (Tetco) and Algonquin Gas Transmission pipeline systems in the Northeast.

-"The state has serious concerns with the pipeline proposal," said Gov. Chris Christie.
-As a result, New Jersey is intervening at the Federal Energy Regulatory Commission (FERC) to "protect the interests of Linden, Bayonne, Jersey City and the state of New Jersey."
-New Jersey's Department of Environmental Protection will represent the state's interests at the Commission.
+“The state has serious concerns with the pipeline proposal,” said New Jersey Gov. Chris Christie.
+As a result, New Jersey is intervening at the Federal Energy Regulatory Commission to “protect the interests of Linden, Bayonne, Jersey City and the state of New Jersey.”
+New Jersey’s Department of Environmental Protection will represent the state’s interests at the Commission.

 The City of New York, however, strongly supports the project.
 “New York City is highly dependent on electricity, and on the infrastructure and fuels that support it,” a staff member for Mayor Michael Bloomberg wrote to FERC [CP11-56].
 “To remain the preeminent financial, corporate and communications center in the world, New York must have reliable sources of electricity.
 As approximately 90% of the generating capacity in the city uses natural gas as its primary fuel, there is a very close relationship between the availability of natural gas and the city’s ability to ensure adequate and affordable electricity.”

 Moreover, “the evidence is clear that this natural gas pipeline will be safe.
 Where the project crosses sensitive, high-density areas, its design and construct will exceed the stringent U.S. Department of Transportation Class 4 specification for gas pipelines,” he said.

 In late December, the mayor of Jersey City, NJ, also asked FERC to reject the Tetco-Algonquin expansion, which would serve the New Jersey and New York markets with natural gas from the Marcellus Shale (see NGI, Jan.
 3).